-Alaska DOT&PF appointed just shy of 70% (630) males and approximately 30% (275) females from July 1, 2019 thru June 30, 2021.
-This is a marked increase in female new hires from only 25% the previous fiscal year.
+Alaska DOT&PF made a total of 543 appointments between July 1, 2021 June 30, 2022.
+Alaska DOT&PF appointed just shy of 71% (387) males and approximately 29% (156) females during this reporting period.
+This is a decrease in female new hires from previous reporting period.
+The previous reporting period spanned two fiscal years and it is unknown what impact this had on the data.
 Alaska DOT&PF has committed to actively participating in job fairs and reaching out to female and minority organizations to continue improving equality.

 The online hiring system WPAK is only two clicks from the main State of Alaska web page Alaska.gov.
 The recruitment process contains a hard copy application option for applicants who are not able to use a computer to apply.
-Additionally, the State of Alaska Department of Labor's Alaska Job Center Network assists job seekers in finding work they qualify for.
+Additionally, the State of Alaska Department of Labor's

+Alaska Job Center Network assists job seekers in finding work they qualify for.
 Some applicants are referred through Union Hiring Halls for labor, trades, and craft and marine vessel positions and the hiring halls encourage local preference for Alaskan residents.
 Despite these efforts, some recruitment efforts for DOT&PF positions continue to have recruitment difficulty because of a lack of qualified applicants in the recruitment pool.